The Good-Bye Kiss: Plot

-Sally (Sally Eilers) is charmed when her boyfriend Bill Williams (Matty Kemp) appears in a soldier’s uniform.
+Sally is charmed when her boyfriend Bill Williams appears in a soldier’s uniform.
 Playfully, she poses with him on a military motorcycle sidecar for a photograph.
-When mischievous soldiers ignite flash powder as Johnny (Johnny Burke) and his sweetheart Toots (Alma Bennett) arrive in a buggy, the startled horse bolts.
+When mischievous soldiers ignite flash powder as Johnny and his sweetheart Toots arrive in a buggy, the startled horse bolts.
 Bill races after them on the motorcycle—with Sally still in the sidecar—and heroically stops the runaway by the railroad tracks just as a train rushes by.
 Sally, now deeply impressed, accompanies Bill to the ship where he and the other troops are departing for France.
 There, they share a heartfelt goodbye and he slips a ring on her finger.

 Determined to be near him, Sally hides in the general’s car, which is hoisted aboard the transport ship.
 When discovered, she’s taken in by a kindly Salvation Army matron and becomes part of their war effort.
 Bill is thrilled to find her onboard.

 Later, in the trenches, Bill is paralyzed by fear when ordered to go “over the top.”
 Johnny berates him, and Sally, overhearing, reassures Bill that his fear is only in his mind—and that he can overcome it.

 During leave in a French café, Bill, ashamed and discouraged, drinks heavily and is thrown out.
-At the same time, Johnny recognizes a man speaking with Sergeant Hoffman (Wheeler Oakman) as a German officer he once encountered.
+At the same time, Johnny recognizes a man speaking with Sergeant Hoffman as a German officer he once encountered.
 Johnny cries “Spy!”—and at that moment, enemy planes begin an air raid, plunging the city into darkness.

 Sally finds Bill in the street and forces him to confront the terror of falling bombs.
 Her courage—and his own anger at the carnage inflicted on innocent civilians—strengthen his resolve.
 When Bill sees the spy and Sergeant Hoffman leaving, he hides under the tarp of their vehicle, which is bound for the German lines.

 Overhearing their plan to blow up the Allied trenches once the American troops have advanced, Bill springs into action.
 After the vehicle is abandoned under fire, he follows the enemy into their sap tunnel and throws a grenade, killing the Germans except for Hoffman.
 In a brutal hand-to-hand fight, Bill fatally stabs the sergeant moments before he can detonate the mines.

 When the American troops arrive, they find Bill battered but alive.
 Among them is Sally—disguised in helmet and coat—who had taken Bill’s place on the front line when he failed to report, hoping to protect him from punishment.
-The captain (Eugene Pallette) commends Bill for his valor.
+The captain commends Bill for his valor.
 Sally runs into his arms, proud and relieved, as Bill has finally proven himself a true hero.